The project is community supported and not supported by Axway Support. If you encounter any issues, please raise an GitHub issue for this project. |

 A plugin is a single JAR file containing the classes plugin implementation, and all of its dependencies.
 To prevent conflicts with different versions of dependent JARs, each plugin has its own class loader.

-Are located in the plugins folder and are automatically loaded on startup of the YAML-ES Utilities.
+folder and are automatically loaded on startup of the YAML-ES Utilities.

-Also, custom developed plugins can be copied to the folder and are loaded automatically.
+To save the disk space, unused plugins can be removed from the folder.
+Also, custom developed plugins can be copied to the folder and are loaded automatically. |

 The following sections document the available plugins and their provided Lookup- and Certificate Providers.